Southwest Airlines

 Zhiyu Ren

-The result is a chaotic, inefficient experience that leaves customers feeling stranded and staff stretched thin—threatening Southwest’s reputation for care and reliability.
+The result is a stressful, inefficient experience that leaves customers feeling stranded and staff stretched thin, putting Southwest’s brand at risk.

 Solution

-A quick walkthrough to start Linking with confidence
+A quick walkthrough to reduce confusion with the new feature

 Flexible linking, flexible group control

-Travelers can link tickets ahead of time with an invite link or link in person at the gate, while the trip organizer can invite others, remove members, or transfer leadership to keep the group flexible.
+Travelers can link tickets in advance via an invite link or on the spot at the gate.
+The organizer can add or remove people, or hand off leadership to keep the group flexible.

 When a traveler books through the invite, they are automatically connected to the trip, so everyone shares the same itinerary.